 The Greek Government was represented by Foreign Minister Yorgos Katrougalos, the US Government was represented by Health Secretary Alex Azar, and the Republic of Cyprus was represented by Ambassador Andreas Mavrogiannis.

 The heads of the diplomatic missions to the UN of Greece, Cyprus, Turkey, and the US as well as many Greek politicians were also present.

 Main opposition leader Kyriakos Mitsotakis was represented by his wife Mareva.

-The event drew international interest and religious, political, academic, diplomatic, and business figures from around the world attended.
+The event drew international interest and religious, political, academic, diplomatic, and business divs from around the world attended.

 The Church of Greece was represented by Metropolitan Gabriel of Nea Ionia and politicians included Attica Prefect Yorgos Patoulis, Central Macedonia Prefect Apostolos Tzitzikostas with his wife Ileana Vlachou, Thessaly Prefect Kostas Agorastos, the newly elected Thessaloniki Mayor, SEVE President Yorgos Konstantopoulos, and Panagiotis Fasoulas.

 President Prokopis Pavlopoulos sent an honour guard of six Evzones to the enthronement.

 The full text of the Enthronement Speech of Archbishop Elpidophoros of America is as follows:

 Your Eminence, Metropolitan Avgoustinos of Germany, Personal Representative of His All-Holiness Ecumenical Patriarch Bartholomew,

 Your Eminence Archbishop Demetrios, beloved and esteemed predecessor,